 - Yogurt also works for finger painting for little kids!
 Smells great too!

-- Make some pudding for painting too like The Mother Huddle.
+- Make some pudding for painting too like The TipToe Fairy.

-- Kool-aid adds a sweet smell for added sensory to paint.
-From Fun at Home with Kids
+- Kool-aid adds a sweet smell for added sensory to paint, like Fun at Home with Kids.

-- Use spaghetti ‘brooms’ as paintbrushes!
-From Blog Me Mom
+- Use spaghetti ‘brooms’ as paintbrushes, like Fun Littles.

 - Set snacks out to put in a bottle to make a baby rattle!
 Young kids will love to hear it shake!
 Plus its added fine motor.

-- Set up a food exploring station to see all they can explore!
-From Modern Parents Messy Kids.
+- Set up a food exploring station to see all they can explore, like Modern Parents Messy Kids.

 - Freeze berries in some water and have the kids ‘excavate’ them out!

-- Make a peanut butter play dough, so easy!
-From Kids Activities Blog
+- Make a peanut butter play dough, just like Kids Activities Blog

 - Check out these frozen smoothies for sensory play from Learn Play Imagine!
 How cool!

-- Decorate pancakes with baby food!
-From Modern Parents Messy Kids.
+- Decorate pancakes with baby food, with an idea from Modern Parents Messy Kids.